helloardanish/environment-management-web-app/README.md

 Queue will be assigned to next user(here, Murad)
 ![alt text](image/1006.png)

 #### But what if some urgent testing is required?
 Well, then you can choose urgent option.
-For that admin access will be required, admin can be set up in database by the person hosting it on the server(Please see Adding-Admin-Users.md file).
+For that admin access will be required, admin can be set up in database by the person hosting it on the server(Please see Adding-Admin-Users.md file) or [click here](Adding-Admin-Users.md).

 ###### Enter the details for the urgent testing.